Hollywoodland: Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 68% based on 186 reviews, with an average rating of 6.5/10.
-The website's critics consensus reads, "More than a movie star murder mystery, Hollywoodland takes it slow in order to reveal the intriguing details of the rise and fall of superstar fame."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 68% based on 181 reviews, with an average rating of 6.6/10.
+The website's critics consensus reads, "More than a movie star murder mystery, Hollywoodland takes it slow to reveal the intriguing details of the rise and fall of superstar fame."
 According to Metacritic, which assigned a weighted average score of 62 out of 100 based on 33 critics, the film received "generally favorable" reviews.

 Ben Affleck earned the Volpi Cup for Best Actor at the Venice Film Festival for his portrayal of George Reeves.
 He was also nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture, but lost to Eddie Murphy for his performance in Dreamgirls.
 Hoskins and Lane were also applauded for their performances.
 Critics at The Wall Street Journal and Vanity Fair called Hollywoodland a possible Academy Award contender, but the film received no Oscar nominations.